 Introduction

-A major goal of food web research is to understand how the arrangement and strength of feeding interactions among species within a community -- food web structure -- influences community dynamics (cite).
-Over the past two decades, network theory has provided a useful framework for making predictions about the consequences of the structure of real food webs on the persistence of species within a community.
-For example, empirical work has shown that food webs often exhibit a modular structure (i.e., groups of species that frequently interact with one another), and theory predicts a modular structure promotes the persistence of food webs by buffering species extinctions from propagating throughout the entire community (Stouffer & Bascompte, 2011).
-However, current theory on the effects of food web structure on community dynamics, has taken a species-focused (treating species as nodes).
-This species-focused approach implicitly assumes that species consist of a population of genetically and phenotypically homogenous individuals, which empirical work has consistently demonstrated is simply not true.
+A major goal of food web research in ecology is to understand how the arrangement and strength of feeding interactions among species (i.e. food web structure) influences community dynamics (cite).
+Network theory has emerged as a novel framework for quantifying the structure of food webs, using species as nodes and their interactions as links, and has led to clearer predictions for how network assembly should influence the persistence of species and, ultimately, the stability of food web.
+For example, food webs that exhibit a modular structure, when there are groups of species that frequently interact with one another more so than other species, promotes the persistence of food webs by buffering species extinctions from propagating throughout the entire community (Stouffer & Bascompte, 2011).
+To date, empirical tests of network theory have focused almost exclusively on species and interspecific variation, assuming that all individuals are equal ().
+However, there can be considerable variation among individuals that can influence interactions within and between species, as well as the diversity and composition of communities (Cite).
+Therefore, intraspecific variation has the potential to play an important role in structuring food webs but remains poorly explored in a network context (or whatever you want to say here)